Obodiah/CIS2321-801-Systems-Analysis./README.md

 1. Briefly summarize the role of a systems analyst.

-The role of a system analyst involves planning, analyzing, and implementing information systems.
+The role of a systems analyst involves planning, analyzing, and implementing information systems.

 2. Why are CASE tools essential in systems analysis and design?